 Kabocha is a type of winter squash, Learn more about the health benefits, preparation, storage, and delicious recipes to cook with this sweetest squash.

 Kabocha (かぼちゃ, 南瓜) is a type of winter squash, a Japanese variety of the species Cucurbita maxima.
 It is also called kabocha squash or Japanese pumpkin in North America.
-It is a staple of Japanese cuisine, especially during the winter time where there is a tradition of eating kabocha to stay strong and bring in good luck on winter solstice.
+It is a staple of Japanese cuisine, especially during the wintertime where there is a tradition of eating kabocha to stay strong and bring in good luck on the winter solstice.

-Kabocha Squash is much loved by the Japanese not for just its flavor, but also its numerous health benefits.
+Kabocha Squash is much loved by the Japanese, not just its flavor, but also its numerous health benefits.
 It is one of those vegetables Japanese moms tell their kids to eat it all up.
-Here are just some of health benefits it has to offer:
+Here are just some of the health benefits it has to offer:

 - An excellent source of beta-carotene, which is great for immunity, healthy skin, hair, and eyes.

 - Rich in iron, Vitamin C, and some B vitamins.